Gas Chromatography Mass Spectrometry (GCMS)

-Our material testing labs regularly provide GC-MS testing services, including trace element analysis, pyrolysis, thermal desorption GC-MS, and other investigative studies.
+Our material testing labs regularly provide gas chromatography-mass spectrometry (GC-MS) testing services, including trace element analysis, pyrolysis, thermal desorption GC-MS, and other investigative studies.
 The experts at Infinita Lab are proficient in GC-MS method development for sample-specific studies.

-Thermal desorption study of materials with GC-MS starts from $390
+Thermal desorption study of materials with gas chromatography-mass spectrometry (GC-MS) starts from $390

-GC-MS is used to extract organic or inorganic volatile components from solid, liquid, and gaseous samples and the quantification of elements.
-It is most commonly used for trace element analysis, identify debris/contaminants in materials, outgassing studies, residual analysis, impurities, RoHS testing, etc.
+Gas chromatography-mass spectrometry (GC-MS) is used to extract organic or inorganic volatile components from solid, liquid, and gaseous samples and the quantification of elements.
+It is most commonly used for trace element analysis, identifying debris/contaminants in materials, outgassing studies, residual analysis, impurities, RoHS testing, etc.